1. Previous: Chapter 15

 A few days later, though, Wallace returned, as grumpy as ever.
 “Why hasn’t anyone contacted me about my support request?” he asked.

 Embarrassed, Cecil combed through his program’s output for Wallace’s support request ID number to see what happened.
-To his surprise, he only found one line about it:
+To his surprise, he only found one line about it.

 Handling request #789